Interborough Express | |

 Tracklength Mi: | 14 |

-The Interborough Express (IBX) is a proposed 14-mile (22.5 km) 24/7 light rail line in New York City.
-As proposed, the line would operate on its own separate tracks within the existing right-of-way from the Bay Ridge Branch and Fremont Secondary to connect Bay Ridge, Brooklyn and Jackson Heights, Queens.
-Near the All Faiths Cemetery in Queens, IBX would operate on the street.[1] the Metropolitan Transportation Authority (MTA) estimated that the project would be operational in 2027.[2]
+The Interborough Express (IBX) is a proposed 14miles 24/7 light rail line in New York City.
+As proposed, the line would operate on dedicated tracks within the existing right-of-way from the Bay Ridge Branch and Fremont Secondary to connect Bay Ridge, Brooklyn and Jackson Heights, Queens., the Metropolitan Transportation Authority (MTA) estimated that the project would be operational in 2027.[1]

 The Regional Plan Association originally proposed the Triboro RX along this route in 1996[2] and again in 2012.[3]
 In mid-October 2019, the MTA announced that it would study the feasibility of restoring passenger service on the Bay Ridge Branch portion of the route.[4]
 On January 23, 2020, the MTA Board awarded a $1.3 million contract to study the feasibility of restoring passenger service to this section to AECOM.[5]
 In November 2021, Acting MTA Chairman and CEO Janno Lieber said that money from Infrastructure Investment and Jobs Act could be used to fund the completion of the Bay Ridge Branch project.[6]

 The IBX is planned to be built as a light rail line.
-Reasons for the light rail choice include faster service, easier construction—mostly fitting in existing right of way with a short on street segment, availability of off-the-shelf rolling stock and a lower overall cost, estimated at $5.5 billion, or about $48,000 per expected daily rider.
-Proposed headway would be 5 minutes peak and 10 minutes at other times.
-Freight use would continue, requiring separated tracks.[22]
+Reasons for the light rail choice include faster service, easier construction—mostly fitting in existing right of way, availability of off-the-shelf rolling stock, and a lower overall cost that is estimated at $5.5 billion, or about $48,000 per expected daily rider.
+Proposed headways are 5 minutes during peak hours and 10 minutes at other times.
+Freight use would continue, requiring separated tracks.[28]
 End-to-end travel times are expected to be 40 minutes, and weekday ridership is initially projected to be 115,000.
 The route would connect up to 17 subway lines and the Long Island Rail Road.